 - Practice thought management: What we think, how we think, what we expect, and what we tell ourselves often determine how we feel and how well we manage rising stress levels.
 You can learn to change thought patterns that produce stress.
 Thoughts to watch out for include those concerning how things should be and those that over generalize sets of circumstances (for example, "I'm a failure at my whole job because I missed one deadline.")
 Many commercial audiotapes and books can help you learn thought management exercises.

-- Exercise: Exercise can help you blow off steam thereby reducing stress.
+- Exercise: Exercise can help you blow off steam, thereby reducing stress.
 In addition, flexible, loose muscles are less likely to become tight and painful in response to stress.
-If you have a medical condition or are over the age of 50, it’s best to check with your doctor before beginning an exercise regimen.
+However, it's best to exercise at least two hours before bedtime so that your body temperature returns to normal.
+If you have a medical condition or are over age 50, it’s best to check with your doctor before beginning an exercise regimen.